Messier 91: Features

 Inclusion of Messier 91 in the Virgo cluster was confirmed in 1997 from observing Cepheid variables which place it at 52±6 million light years away.

 Its bar is very conspicuous - it is seen with position angle of 65 to 245 degrees when being measured from the North direction to the East.

 There is a countering peculiar (local) velocity toward us through the Virgo cluster of about 700 km/s within the cluster's recession velocity of about 1100 km/s, which produces its observed recessional velocity of only about 400 km/s.
-Another source gives the latter figure as 803 km/s.

 Messier 91 is also classified as an anemic galaxy, that is: a spiral galaxy with little star formation and gas compared with other galaxies of its type.